gideonpeters/SmellyClasses/code-generation-and-evaluation/README.md

 ## Implementation

-We consider two sampling methods for code generation: (i) nucleus sampling, where five solution code samples are randomly generated for each task with a temperature of 0.2 and default top_p, and (ii) greedy sampling, where only one single solution code sample is generated for each task using greedy decoding, i.e., setting the “do_sample” hyperparameter to false (temperature of 0).
+Authors of ClassEval consider two sampling methods for code generation: (i) nucleus sampling, where five solution code samples are randomly generated for each task with a temperature of 0.2 and default top_p, and (ii) greedy sampling, where only one single solution code sample is generated for each task using greedy decoding, i.e., setting the “do_sample” hyperparameter to false (temperature of 0).
 Our experiments are run on a computational infrastructure comprising eight A800-80G GPUs.

 ## Results